sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-upload-logs/cp-mobile-dev-kit-upload-logs.md

     <!-- border -->![MDK](img-1.2.png)

-    >Other policy parameters like Log Level, Delete Uploaded Log After, Maximum Number of Logs and Maximum Log Size currently have no effect.
+    >Other policy parameters such as Log Level, Delete Uploaded Log After, Maximum Number of Logs and Maximum Log Size are currently not supported by MDK and hence have no effect.

     >You can find more details about [Client Log Upload feature](https://help.sap.com/doc/f53c64b93e5140918d676b927a3cd65b/Cloud/en-US/docs-en/guides/features/logging/admin/config.html).